Shenhav-Lab/Joint-RPCA-Manuscript/README.md

 # Joint-RPCA Data & Code Repository

 ---

-Joint-RPCA is a novel multi-omics dimensionality reduction tool designed to integrate multiple omic types from matched samples, uncovering patterns that drive ecosystem-wide differences across phenotypes.
-Joint-RPCA is part of the [Gemelli](https://github.com/cameronmartino/gemelli/tree/master/gemelli) tool box.
+Joint-RPCA is a multi-omics dimensionality reduction method that integrates multiple omic data types measured from matched samples, enabling the discovery of patterns that drive ecosystem-wide differences across phenotypes.
+Joint-RPCA is available through the [Gemelli](https://github.com/cameronmartino/gemelli/tree/master/gemelli) toolbox and the mia package in [Bioconductor](https://bioconductor.org/packages/mia).

-Here we provide the data and scripts used to conduct the case studies, simulations, and benchmarking presented in the Joint-RPCA publication.
+Here, we provide the scripts used to reproduce the case studies, simulations, and benchmarking analyses presented in the Joint-RPCA manuscript, as well as information on accessing the datasets used in these analyses.

 ## Data

 ---

 The following datasets were used in case studies and data-driven simulations:

 - **iHMP:** The metatranscriptomics, metagenomics, metabolomics, proteomics, and viromics data were downloaded from the integrated Human Microbiome Project [database](https://ibdmdb.org).
 See [Lloyd-Price, J. et al.](https://www.nature.com/articles/s41586-019-1237-9) for more details.